 Am I required to submit a statement of purpose and a writing sample?

 A statement of purpose is required.
 The admissions committee reads these statements carefully, so applicants are encouraged to craft a polished statement that highlights strengths (particularly those that may not jump out at the committee while reading through the application file) and addresses any conspicuous weaknesses.
 Students should, first and foremost, use the statement of purpose to state their case for admission.
 A writing sample is not required, although a number of our applicants do submit one.
 If you submit a writing sample, it should ideally demonstrate your research abilities.
 Shorter analytical pieces are also possible.

 What portion of your applicants are admitted?

 Given our commitment to maintaining a small program that provides a great deal of individual attention to our students, we set the bar high on admissions decisions.
-Even with the strong applicant that we typically have each year, it is not unusual for as few as one-third of our applicants for fall admission to be accepted into the program.
+Even with the strong applicant pool that we typically have each year, it is not unusual for fewer than half of our applicants for fall admission to be accepted into the program.